 Ascend slowly to a ridge and the hamlet of western views of Taboche and Cholatse.
 Continue through kharkas to Thukla (4620m).
 Then ascend the Khumbu Glacier’s huge stony terminal moraine (1 hr).
 Landmark balanced-stone memorials to lost climbers have been placed along its rim.
 To the north, border peaks along the Mahalangur Himal include Khumbutse, Lingtren, and Pumori.
 Everest is hidden by the imposing Nuptse-Lhotse wall.
 Overnight at guesthouse.

-Today is a long awaited and rewarding day.
+Today is a long-awaited and rewarding day.
 From Lobuche, we follow the glacial moraine up and the views keep on getting better.
-Eventually we rise to the lodges of GorakShep our overnight point for today, but other than to leave our gear in our rooms and enjoy a lunch, we continue on to base camp.
+Eventually, we rise to the lodges of Gorakshep our overnight point for today, but other than to leave our gear in our rooms and enjoy a lunch, we continue on to base camp.
 The terrain on the way to Everest Base Camp is otherworldly.
-Finally we reach the ultimate destination of this trek and we are as close as possible to the world’s highest peak without being a climber.
-Savor the moment and our congratulations at the effort it took to make it here!
+Finally, we reach the ultimate destination of this trek and we are as close as possible to the world’s highest peak without being a climber.
+Savor the moment and our congratulations on the effort it took to make it here!
 We take in the views including the renowned Khumbu Icefall.
-After some time we head back to GorakShep for the evening.
+After some time we head back to Gorakshep for the evening.
 It’s been a wonderful day after all.
 Overnight at guesthouse.

 Finally, we return to Lukla where we started our trek, which might seem like a lifetime ago.
 We’ll spend some time enjoying and reflecting on the trek as a group and the personal achievement of all those who took part.
 We also have some spare time to explore the town some more.
 Overnight at guesthouse.